-No matter what members of the Class of 2020 are experiencing in their first few weeks of campus life, it’s clear these students already have some uniquely different levels of drive and initiative to their predecessors, as McSpiritt acknowledges.
-“Fifty-one percent prefer to learn by doing as opposed to seeing or listening,” he says.
+No matter what members of the Class of 2020 are experiencing in their first few weeks of campus life, it’s clear these students already have some uniquely different levels of drive and initiative to their predecessors, as Policastro acknowledges.
+“Fifty-one percent prefer to learn by doing as opposed to seeing or listening,” she says.
 “These students need a high level of engagement and they’re willing to put in the effort to be successful.”

 Taking education into their own hands with resources like YouTube and MOOCs (Massively Open Online Courses) — these websites allow students to learn new skills and take college level courses online — for free in most cases — and while they may not have taken off in the mainstream yet, Gen Z is jumping in with enthusiasm.
 For Gen Z, learning is one continuous, multi-faceted, completely integrated experience — connecting social, academic and professional interests.